 The early Town government included a Supervisor, four Justices of the Peace, who were the Town Board, and a Town Clerk.
 There were many other vital officials that took care of roads, schools and the poor.
-The present Town government includes Supervisor James Lunkenheimer; four councilman, Ricky Wilson, Larry Wallace, James Edelstein, and Roy Campbell; and Town Clerk, Jill Campbell.
+The present Town government includes Supervisor James Lunkenheimer; four councilman, Ricky Wilson, Larry Wallace, James Edelstein, and Alan Simmons; and Town Clerk, Jill Campbell.
 Over the years the Town officials have met in taverns, homes, Churches, the Town Hall/Garage, and now the Town of Ira Municipal Bldg. at 2487 W. Main St. Cato, NY.

 After several big fires in the area, the Ira Fire Department was formed in 1943 and incorporated in 1945.
 In 2000, the fire department has a complex on the northwest corner of the hamlet of Ira.
 They hold meetings, dinners, have had Old Home Days there and house their trucks there.

 There are several new facilities along the eastern edge of the Town that train, board, and raise horses.
 Plainville Turkey Farm, Inc. has a growing facility for young turkeys at the junction of the Towns of Ira and Cato in Cayuga County and Lysander in Onondaga County.
 Nutricuticals (formerly Incredameal, Inc.) makers of nutritional food bars, is the town's main industry.